talesruan/daily-automation/README.md

 - Can sync with a single calendar only
 - Tasks must the in the format ```ENG-<digits>```
 - Task Id must be included in the branch name.
+- The script can't really guess what you plan to do today.
+It can only include the meetings you have scheduled.

 ## Contributing